Skip to main content

 StructureInvertLevel

-Description: The structure does not have an lid/invert level set within approximately 60ft (20m) of the existing surface, if servicing enabled this can cause constraints on the Level AI model.
+The structure does not have a lid or invert level set within approximately 60 ft, or 20 m, of the existing surface.
+If servicing is enabled, this can create constraints on the Level AI model.

 NoOLFPInProject

-Description: No OLFP in a large project area, for large projects this is considered Fatal and likely an omission from design.
-For small projects it is a low level warning
+No OLFP exists in a large project area.
+For large projects, this is considered fatal and is likely an omission from the design.
+For small projects, it is a low-level warning.

-Resolution: Add an OLFP feature to a road in the project, crossing a road centreline and EW extent / other road centreline.
+Add an OLFP feature to a road in the project.
+It should cross a road centerline and the earthworks extent or another road centerline.

 OLFPDitchConnectivity

-Description: Overland flow path ditches must cross the earthworks extent to activate
+Overland flow path ditches must cross the earthworks extent to activate.

 OLFPConnectivity